 4. Email Conversion Rate

-This is the part of email recipients that completed a sale after clicking through links in your email campaigns.
+This is the part where email recipients that have completed a sale after clicking through links in your email campaigns.
 It is calculated by a number of sales from emails divided by a number of total emails delivered multiplied by 100.

 For example: 800 sales ÷ 75,000 total email delivered * 100 = ~1% conversion rate

 You can track the campaign conversion in MailChimp by setting up a conversion tracking goals.
 Google Analytics gives a data for conversions in Acquisition reports section.